|

 Co-Founder

-of Rabbi Morris Gordon, co-creator of PAIRS, beloved
+Rabbi Morris Gordon, co-creator of PAIRS, died in March 2005.
+His

 life story, Dare to Be: Autobiography of Rabbi Morris